 By Matt Krauss

-Matt Krauss, Stowe, is a happily retired state employee and former Vt legislator.
+Editor’s note: Matt Krauss of Stowe is a happily retired state employee and a former Vermont legislator.